googleapis/python-bigquery-dataframes/docs/user_guide/bigframes.pandas/remote_functions.rst

     df = pd.read_gbq("bigquery-public-data.ml_datasets.penguins")
     df["body_mass_g"].head(10)

 Define a custom function, and specify the intent to turn it into a remote function.
 It requires a BigQuery connection.
-If the connection is not already created, BigFrames will attempt to create one assuming the necessary APIs and IAM permissions are setup in the project.
+If the connection is not already created, BigQuery DataFrame will attempt to create one assuming the necessary APIs and IAM permissions are setup in the project.

 .. code-block:: python